 In that case, make an appointment with your doctor.
 Explain that you're having problems losing weight and that you want to rule out any medical issues.

-Bottom Line: Certain medical issues and medications can cause weight problems.
+Summary Certain medical issues and medications can cause weight problems.
 See a doctor to discuss your options.

 It is a persistent myth in health and fitness circles that everyone should be eating many, small meals throughout the day.

-It is natural for humans to eat fewer meals per day and sometimes go long time periods without food.
+It is natural for humans to eat fewer meals per day and sometimes go long periods without food.

-Some people do something called intermittent fasting, eating in an 8 hour window each day or doing 24 hour fasts 1-2 times per week.
+Some people do something called intermittent fasting, eating in an 8-hour window each day or doing 24-hour fasts 1–2 times per week.
 This can be very useful to break through a plateau.